It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 First five ingredients: Chicken, Chicken Meal, Dried Peas, Soybean Meal, Whole Ground Corn

-The little Bites lines is crafted for small breeds.
+The Little Bites lines is crafted for small breeds.
 This chicken and vegetable dry dog food recipe by Rachael Ray is created simply, with natural ingredients that include chicken farm-raised in the U.S., peas, carrots, and brown rice to provide a flavor that will satisfy your pup.

 This formula offers balanced nutrition without any fillers, artificial ingredients, or poultry by-product meal.
 The brown rice packs each meal with fiber and healthy carbohydrates and added beet pulp delivers prebiotics to support digestive health.